DEPORTATION & REMOVAL

 Many people think that all is lost when they, a family member, or a friend is placed in removal proceedings (removal used to be called deportation).
 The reality is that there are many possibilities for relief to consider when someone is placed in removal proceedings.

 At Perez & Associates we are familiar with all of them and we win over 98% of our cases.
 Before giving up, let Perez & Associates evaluate your situation.
-We will tell you what options may be available to you and give you a realistic idea of your chances of winning.
+We will explain what options may be available to you and give you a realistic idea of your chances of winning.
 How you choose to handle a removal case will affect you and your family the rest of your life.
 Below are some areas of relief that may be available.

 Permanent Residence

-Persons who become eligible for permanent residence (a green card) while in removal proceedings may be granted permanent residence (a green card) by the Immigration Judge or may have the removal proceedings terminated so that permanent residence can be granted by the U.S. Citizenship and Immigration Services (CIS).
-A person in removal proceedings can become eligible for permanent residence if the marry a United States citizen or if a visa petition filed by a family member (parent, child, sibling) becomes current.
+Persons who become eligible for permanent residence (a green card) while in removal proceedings may be granted permanent residence (a green card) by the Immigration Judge or may have the removal proceedings terminated so permanent residence can be granted by the U.S. Citizenship and Immigration Services (CIS).
+A person in removal proceedings can become eligible for permanent residence if they marry a United States citizen or if a visa petition filed by a family member (parent, child, sibling) becomes current.

 Political Asylum